mhdcodes/docker-lemp/README.md

 ## ⛺ Using a virtual host

-- On your machine, run `$ sudo nano /etc/hosts` and add `127.0.0.1  example.localhost`
+- On your machine, run: `sudo nano /etc/hosts` and add `127.0.0.1  example.localhost`
 - Change the server name in `.docker/nginx/conf.d/default` to `example.localhost`
 - Run `docker-compose up` again